ShivamMishra2807/air-quality-dashboard/README.md

-Air Quality Dashboard
+# Air Quality Dashboard

-A simple Air Quality Dashboard built using HTML, CSS, JavaScript, and API integration.
+A simple and interactive Air Quality Dashboard built using HTML, CSS, and JavaScript with API integration.

 ## Features
 - Search air quality by city
-- Display AQI data
+- Display AQI value
-- Show air quality information clearly
+- Show air quality information in a clean dashboard
-- Interactive and user-friendly interface
+- User-friendly interface
+- Live project hosted on GitHub Pages

 ## Technologies Used
 - HTML